Perceptions of the female body in medieval Europe: Social divides

 Noblewomen such as Margery Kempe, often classified as mystics, wrote somewhat on the autonomy of the female body.
 Meanwhile, religious figures such as Julian of Norwich saw the female body as both a potential stumbling block to salvation and an instrument through which to deepen the personal relationship with Christ.
 The female body is a danger, both to men as a temptation, and to women as a corrupting influence on the female soul.

 Julian of Norwich takes on overtly sexual tones in her Short Text referring to her encounters with Christ.
 Like Saint Cecilia, a "bride of Christ" and Mary Magdalene, Julian wished to be not only a spiritual but a physical "lover of Christ".
-This reflects the need for women to fit into the roles assigned to them—an unmarried women was a dangerous woman, and moved outside the realm of perceived acceptability.
+This reflects the need for women to fit into the roles assigned to them—an unmarried woman was a dangerous woman, and moved outside the realm of perceived acceptability.
 Few records exist for any divide between common and elite women; rather, a universal standard of beauty applied to women of all classes, and with it a universal expectation.
 Women's bodies were for the bearing of children, be they field workers or queens.